 Our wine hostess was Silvina, an enthusiastic and energetic lady, who treated DOS and I to a fun and private tasting in a “country-kitchen” like-dining room.
 Silvina even taught us a few words in Spanish, as I told here we were trying to learn the language.
 At some point after I retire, I told DOS I would like to live in Mendoza a couple months, and hopefully my broken Spanish from high school would come back to me with a little bit (ok a lot of bit) of instruction.
 Here are some photos from our tasting with Silvina at Mendel Winery.

 Thank you Silvina – you were a terrific and really fun host!
 We thoroughly enjoyed our visit with you at Mendel!
 Muchas Gracias!

-After meeting with Leo and family, we walked around the property a bit before heading to the restaurant itself at Casa El Enemigo.
+After meeting with Leo and family, we walked around the winery property a bit before heading to the restaurant itself at Casa El Enemigo.

 We were promptly seated at a nice table for two, which was placed in a corner of the room, offering a bit of privacy and views outside the windows and side doors.

-The bread served table side with olive oil was delicious, but had to be careful we didn’t fill up on it, so we would have room for the meal to come.
+The bread served table side with olive oil was delicious, but we had to be careful we didn’t fill up on it, so we would have room for the meal to come.
 For our starter, we both had to choose the Argentina national specialty, the Empanadas, which were wonderful!

 Here are some additional photos from our amazingly wonderful lunch.

-Prior to leaving, the owner of the vineyard and restaurant stopped by each table of diners.
+Prior to leaving, the owner of the vineyard and restaurant stopped by each individual table of diners.
 He did this last year, and can be quite a bit of a clown as seen from a couple of these selfies.

 As we headed out after lunch to meet our driver Alejandro, Steve (DOS) walked up to him and once again told him how outstanding the food, service, and staff were, and we would be back next year.